-Products imported through SENASA (products of plant origin): In order to obtain a USDA phytosanitary Certificate required for all plant products entering into Argentina (which must be signed by an Animal and Plant Health Inspection Service/APHIS official inspector, not by an APHIS state inspector), the exporter will need to submit an import certificate (AFIDI) to APHIS.
+Products imported through SENASA (products of plant origin): In order to obtain a USDA phytosanitary Certificate required for all plant products entering into Argentina (which must be signed by an Animal and Plant Health Inspection Service/APHIS official inspector, i.e. a federal official and not a state official), the exporter will need to submit an import certificate (AFIDI) to APHIS.
 This AFIDI can only be obtained from SENASA by the importer in Argentina.
 The AFIDI will explain in detail all the necessary requirements needed before the product can be exported.
 Upon arrival in Argentina, SENASA will hold the product at the port of entry for inspection and to verify that it meets all the requirements stated in the AFIDI.
 SENASA will then issue an import certificate for Customs to release the product.